Double taxation: European Union

 In the European Union, member states have concluded a multilateral agreement on information exchange.
 This means that they will each report (to their counterparts in each other jurisdiction) a list of those people who have claimed exemption from local taxation on grounds of not being a resident of the state where the income arises.
 These people should have declared that foreign income in their own country of residence, so any difference suggests tax evasion.

 (For a transition period, some states have a separate arrangement.
 They may offer each non-resident account holder the choice of taxation arrangements: either (a) disclosure of information as above, or (b) deduction of local tax on savings interest at source as is the case for residents).

 A 2013 study by Business Europe says that double taxation remains a problem for European MNEs and an obstacle for cross border trade and investments.
 In particular, the problematic areas are limitation in interest deductibility, foreign tax credits, permanent establishment issues and diverging qualifications or interpretations.
 Germany and Italy have been identified as the Member States in which most double taxation cases have occurred.

 Cyprus

-Cyprus has entered into over 45 double taxation treaties and is negotiating with many other countries.
-Under these agreements, a credit is usually allowed against the tax levied by the country in which the taxpayer resides for taxes levied in the other treaty country, resulting in the taxpayer paying no more than the higher of the two rates.
-Some treaties provide for an additional tax credit for tax which would have been otherwise payable had it not been for incentive measures in the other country which result in exemption or reduction of tax.
+Cyprus has entered into a broad network of bilateral agreements for the avoidance of double taxation.
+These agreements allocate taxing rights between Cyprus and the relevant treaty country and may provide relief where the same income would otherwise be taxed in both countries.